sky1456723/Secret-MLDS-2018/hw1-3/README.md

 ```
 ## Outcome
 This program loads CIFAR-10 to the same directory of its.

 Several lines will be printed to the terminal including results of each epoch and total execution time.

+A picture named "Loss.png" is created after each execution.
 ```
 Epoch: 0, train loss = 2.3226, validation loss = 2.3078
 Epoch: 1, train loss = 2.3098, validation loss = 2.3063